-7 Best UNESCO World Heritage Sites
+Best UNESCO Sites in Austria

 Prehistoric Pile Dwellings around the Alps

-One of the highest and most beautiful alpine roads in Austria (and all of Europe) is Grossglockner.
+One of the highest and most beautiful alpine roads in Austria (and all of Europe) is the Grossglockner.
 It connects Salzburg in the north to Carinthia in the south.
 The road made the Grossglockner, Austria’s highest mountain, and the Pasterze, Austria’s biggest glacier, easily accessible.

 With 36 hairpin bends, the high alpine road weaves its way through the oldest national park in Austria, Hohe Tauern.
 The Kaiser-Franz-Josefs-Höhe lookout point offers breathtaking views over the Pasterze glacier.

 The road remains closed through the winter.
-The best time to drive this beauty is during the spring, summer or autumn when the sun shines bright.
+The best time to drive this beauty is during the spring, summer, or autumn when the sun shines bright.
 That’s when you can witness the fascinating Alpine wildlife!

 Built upon ancient Celtic and Roman trails – this engineering masterpiece took five years and about 4,000 labourers to complete.
-Commissioned in 1935, Grossglockner found a place in the UNESCO World Heritage list in 2016 for its cultural and historical significance.
+Commissioned in 1935, Grossglockner found a place on the UNESCO World Heritage list in 2016 for its cultural and historical significance.